Congregational polity

-Congregationalist polity, or congregational polity, often known as congregationalism, is a system of ecclesiastical polity in which every local church (congregation) is independent, ecclesiastically sovereign, or "autonomous".
+Congregational or congregationalist polity is a system of ecclesiastical polity in which every local church is completely independent and ecclesiastically sovereign.
 Its first articulation in writing is the Cambridge Platform of 1648 in New England.
+The name comes from Congregationalism, a Protestant tradition descended from English Puritanism, a 16th and 17th century Reformed Protestant movement in the Church of England.

-Major Protestant Christian traditions that employ congregationalism include Quakerism, the Baptist churches, the Congregational Methodist Church, and Congregational churches known by the Congregationalist name and having descended from the Independent Reformed wing of the Anglo-American Puritan movement of the 17th century.
+Major Protestant Christian traditions that employ congregational polity include Congregationalists, Pentecostals, and most modern Evangelical Baptist churches.
+Some ecclesiastical bodies that have congregational polity includes the Congregational Methodist Church, the American Baptist Churches USA, the United Church of Christ (with a mix of Presbyterian polity), and many others.

 More recent generations have witnessed a growing number of nondenominational churches, which are often congregationalist in their governance.
+Although autonomous, like minded congregations may enter into voluntary associations with other congregations, sometimes called conventions, denominations, or associations.

 Congregationalism is distinguished from episcopal polity which is governance by a hierarchy of bishops, and is also distinct from presbyterian polity in which higher assemblies of congregational representatives can exercise considerable authority over individual congregations.

 Congregationalism is not limited only to organization of Christian church congregations.
 The principles of congregationalism have been inherited by the Unitarian Universalist Association and the Canadian Unitarian Council.
-Most Jewish synagogues, many Sikh Gurdwaras, and most Islamic mosques in the US operate under congregational government, with no hierarchies.

 Basic form

-The term congregationalist polity describes a form of church governance that is based on the local congregation.
+The term congregational polity describes a form of church governance that is based on the local congregation.
 Each local congregation is independent and self-supporting, governed by its own members.
 Some band into loose voluntary associations with other congregations that share similar beliefs (e.g., the Willow Creek Association and the Unitarian Universalist Association).
-Others join "conventions", such as the Southern Baptist Convention, the National Baptist Convention or the American Baptist Churches USA (formerly the Northern Baptist Convention).
-In Quaker Congregationalism, monthly meetings, which are the most basic unit of administration, may be organized into larger Quarterly meetings or Yearly Meetings.
-Monthly, quarterly, or yearly meetings may also be associated with large "umbrella" associations such as Friends General Conference or Friends United Meeting.
+Others join "conventions", such as the Southern Baptist Convention, the National Baptist Convention or the American Baptist Churches USA (formerly the Triennial Convention).
 These conventions generally provide stronger ties between congregations, including some doctrinal direction and pooling of financial resources.
 Congregations that belong to associations and conventions are still independently governed.
 Most non-denominational churches are organized along congregationalist lines.
 Many do not see these voluntary associations as "denominations", because they "believe that there is no church other than the local church, and denominations are in variance to Scripture."

+Denominational families

+These Christian traditions use forms of congregational polity.

-Congregational church
+Congregational churches

-Congregational churches are Protestant churches in the Calvinist tradition practising congregationalist church governance, in which each congregation independently and autonomously runs its own affairs.
+Congregationalism is a Protestant tradition with roots in the Puritan and Independent movements.
+In congregational government, the covenanted congregation exists prior to its officers, and as such the members are equipped to call and dismiss their ministers without oversight from any higher ecclesiastical body.
+Their churches ordinarily have at least one pastor, but may also install ruling elders.

+Statements of polity in the congregational tradition called "platforms".
+These include the Savoy Confession's platform, the Cambridge Platform, and the Saybrook Platform.
+Denominations in the congregational tradition include the UCC, NACCC, CCCC, and EFCC.
+Denominations in the tradition support but do not govern their constituent members.